The 20 Best Pure Red Cell Aplasia Doctors Near Me in Boston, MA

 Offers Telehealth

-Rushad Patell is an Internal Medicine specialist and an Oncologist in Boston, Massachusetts.
+Rushad Patell is an Internal Medicine specialist and an Oncologist practicing medicine in Boston, Massachusetts.
 Dr. Patell is rated as an Experienced provider by MediFind in the treatment of Pure Red Cell Aplasia.
-His top areas of expertise are Venous Thromboembolism (VTE), Metastatic Brain Tumor, Mesenteric Venous Thrombosis, Bone Marrow Aspiration, and Thyroidectomy.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Venous Thromboembolism (VTE), Metastatic Brain Tumor, Mesenteric Venous Thrombosis, Bone Marrow Aspiration, and Thyroidectomy.
+Dr. Patell is board certified in American Board Of Internal Medicine.

 Distinguished in Pure Red Cell Aplasia